dayuyang1999/Personal_Website/content/authors/admin/_index.md

 ---
 # Display name
-title: Dayu Yang
+title: Dylan Yang

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
 role: Ph.D.
-Student in Financial Analytics
+Student in [Financial Analytics](https://lerner.udel.edu/programs/phd-programs/financial-services-analytics-phd/)

 # Organizations/Affiliations to show in About widget
 organizations: